There's a new sense of excitement surrounding Verastem Inc. (VSTM) - The Dwinnex

-The closing price of Verastem Inc. (NASDAQ: VSTM) was $0.41 for the day, up 16.58% from the previous closing price of $0.35.
-In other words, the price has increased by $+0.0576 from its previous closing price.
-On the day, 3521855 shares were traded.
-VSTM stock price reached its highest trading level at $0.4298 during the session, while it also had its lowest trading level at $0.3400.
+Verastem Inc. (NASDAQ: VSTM) closed the day trading at $0.39 down -2.21% from the previous closing price of $0.40.
+In other words, the price has decreased by -$0.0088 from its previous closing price.
+On the day, 1284542 shares were traded.
+VSTM stock price reached its highest trading level at $0.4200 during the session, while it also had its lowest trading level at $0.3700.

 Top 5 Cheap Stocks to Own Right Now